 For stability and safety, we strongly suggest using the anchors or screwing into a stud to reduce the risk of the camera being pulled off the wall by a curious toddler.

 The parent unit is simple to use and intuitive.

-Along the top there is a signal strength indicator, a noise level indicator, the current temperature in the nursery, current time, and battery level indicator.
+Along the top there is a signal strength indicator, a noise level indicator, the current temperature in the nursery, the current time, and a battery level indicator.

 Moving the arrow keys on the parent unit up and down allowed us to tilt the camera up/down, and moving the arrows right to left allowed us to pan the camera right/left.

 If you press the menu button, you can adjust the brightness, sleep mode (turn off screen after 1/3/5 minutes), noise alerts, play a lullaby, zoom in or out, set an alarm, add/delete/cycle cameras, set the clock, automatically enable night vision mode (recommended), and more.

 The menu system is very intuitive and easy to navigate.
 The daytime camera has good resolution, color, contrast, and brightness:

 We set the night vision mode to Auto so that the camera and parent unit will automatically switch modes when a dim light is detected.

 Important note: Always secure the camera's cord to the wall using cord covers, or otherwise move it out of arm's reach of the crib.
 Cords pose a strangulation hazard!